 Point Reyes is facing continued archaeological site degradation and environmental damage from commercial grazing leases.
-The restored tule elk population there are facing extermination.
-The National Park Service has not followed through on their 2008 nomination of an Indigenous Archaeological District there to the National Register of Historic Places.
+The restored tule elk population there are facing at least partial extermination.
+The National Park Service did not follow through on their 2008 nomination of an Indigenous Archaeological District there to the National Register of Historic Places.
 Instead, in 2013, they nominated the Drakes Bay Historic and Archaeological District, which was approved.
 In 2015, they withdrew the Indigenous Archaeological District and replaced it with an Historic Dairy Ranching District, also approved.

 The West Berkeley Shellmound was declared a historic landmark by the City of Berkeley in 2000.
 It is currently slated for destruction by excavation and construction of a commercial and residential building, following a court decision in favor of developers.
 In 2020, the National Trust for Historic Preservation nominated the site as one of the most endangered historic places in the U.S. on their annual list.

 Consultation with tribes is required at the state and federal levels with the government agencies involved, including U.S. Fish and Wildlife Service, National Park Service, and the California Coastal Commission.
 It should take place with all tribes impacted by their actions.